blas-lapack-rs/blis-src/README.md

-# Blis Rust bindings
+# BLIS Rust bindings

-This repository (will) hold crates to integrates Blis BLAS library in Rust.
+This repository holds crates to call BLIS, the BLAS-like Library Instantiation Framework, from Rust.

-* `blis-src` is the first and at this point only one.
-It is just a Blis building and linking crate to use standard BLAS or C/BLAS apis.
+* `blis-src` builds and links BLIS with (Fortran) BLAS and/or CBLAS interfaces.
+  It can be used via [blas-sys](https://lib.rs/crates/blas-sys) or [cblas-sys](https://lib.rs/crates/cblas-sys), or one can use `extern "C"` to call the full BLIS API.

 # Roadmap

-* add `blis-sys` bindings to use the more flexible api provided on top of which BLAS is implemented in BLIS
+* Add `blis-sys` bindings to use the more flexible API provided on top of which BLAS is implemented in BLIS.
-* add `blis` for a safe, Rust-y wrapping on top of BLIS regular and/or object-oriented API
+* Add `blis` for a safe, Rust-y wrapping on top of BLIS regular and/or object-oriented API.

 # License